OXID-eSales/paypal-checkout-documentation/paypal-sandbox.rst

 Checking Google Pay and Apple Pay activation
 --------------------------------------------

-Apple Pay is automatically activated as soon as you register your domain with Apple Pay (see :ref:`configuration:Activate Apple Pay as payment method`).
+Apple Pay is automatically activated as soon as you register your domain with Apple Pay (see :ref:`configuration:Activating the Apple Pay payment method`).

 Google Pay is active by default.